hfmrow/csveditor/README.md

 *Sort tab.
 The sort order must be taken into consideration to obtain the desired result*
 ![Sort tab](images/sort.png  "Sort tab")

-## How to compile
+### How to compile

 - Be sure you have golang installed in right way.
 [Go installation](https://golang.org/doc/install).

 - Open terminal window and at command prompt, type: `go get github.com/hfmrow/csveditor`

 - If you have a problem with GTK, please check at [andlabs go-libui](https://github.com/andlabs/ui) for gui installation instruction.

         Debian, Ubuntu, etc.: sudo apt-get install libgtk-3-dev Red Hat/Fedora, etc.: sudo dnf install gtk3-devel

 ### Misc informations

 - I'm working on linuxmint 18.3 (more informations available under release tab).
 - I haven't tested compilation under Windows or Mac OS, but all file access functions, line-end manipulations or charset implementation are made with OS portability in mind.

 ## You got an issue ?

-- Give information about used plateform and OS version.
-- Provide a method to reproduce the problem (possibly a sample with problem csv file).
+- Sorry, no issue accepted for this EOL project.

 ## Website

 - [H.F.M Linux softwares](https://hfmrow.yo.fr/) Free linux software on Github.
 Sharing knowledge.